 - There is no guarantee that the intended recipient(s) can be matched or transplanted.

-- The ADP donor and intended recipient(s) must complete and return the consent forms to apply for ADP participation.
+- The voucher donor and intended recipient(s) must complete and return the consent forms to apply for voucher participation.

-- We encourage you to read the published Standard Voucher ADP case reports.
+- We encourage you to read the published Standard Voucher case reports.

-- We encourage you to read the published Family Voucher ADP case reports.
+- We encourage you to read the published Family Voucher case reports.

-- An ADP donor may identify one intended recipient for a Standard Voucher or up to five intended recipients in their immediate family for Family Vouchers.
+- An Voucher donor may identify one intended recipient for a Standard Voucher or up to five intended recipients in their immediate family for Family Vouchers.

 - Regardless of the number of vouchers provided, only one voucher can be redeemed per donation.
 After the first voucher is redeemed, all other vouchers from the same donation are void.

-- Up to five ADP donors can identify the same intended recipient.
+- Up to five Voucher donors can identify the same intended recipient.

-- The ADP donor and intended recipient can be at different transplant centers but both centers must be ADP participating centers.
+- The Voucher donor and intended recipient can be at different transplant centers but both centers must be Voucher participating centers.

-Click here for a list of transplant centers participating in the Advanced Donation Program.
+Click here for a list of transplant centers participating in the Voucher Program.

-Click here if you are a holder of an ADP Certificate or ADP Voucher.
+Click here if you are a holder of a Voucher.